Shweta9-d/Namaste-React/Chapter 02 - Igniting our App/Theory/Session2 - Theory.md

 ## Q: What is difference between `dependencies` vs `devDependencies`?
-A:ependency is an object that contains the library, which your project requires for production environments and functioning effectively. devDependencies are those packages in the package.json file that you need only for project development purposes.
+A:Dependency is an object that contains the library, which your project requires for production environments and functioning effectively. devDependencies are those packages in the package.json file that you need only for project development purposes.
 Example- Babel, Webpack, etc.
 These packages are necessary only while you are developing your project, not necessary on production.
 To save a dependency as a devDependency on installation we need to do,
 ```